kontent-ai/delivery-sdk-js/DOCS.md

 ### Secured Delivery API mode

-**Important:** Using secure access to Delivery API is recommend only when the query is not run on a client because otherwise you will expose the API key publicly.
+**Important**: Using the Delivery API with [secure access](https://docs.kontent.ai/tutorials/develop-apps/build-strong-foundation/restrict-public-access) enabled is recommend only when the query is not run on a client because otherwise you will expose the API key publicly.
 For example, using secured delivery API in a Node.js app is ok, but using it in a web application is not because anyone could see the key.

 ```typescript
 import { DeliveryClient } from '@kentico/kontent-delivery';